 Advocacy: R2R monitors the current situation for homeless and vulnerably housed people in Poole and acts as an advocate for them with police, local government and services.

 Other Services For The Homeless In Poole

 Soup Runs Provided by Local Churches: Five nights a week local churches supply hot food and snacks under the Arch near Poole Train Station.
-Many of the churches meeting this need have been involved with the soup runs for many years and see this undertaking as a privilege.
-Some of the churchs involved in the Soup Runs are Poole Vineyard Church (from 1998), St Mary’s Longfleet Church, Beacon Church on Canford Heath, Poole Christian Fellowship, St Michael’s Church of England in Hamworthy and its sister church St Gabriel’s in Turlin Moor and Water’s Edge Church.
+Many of the churches meeting this need have been involved with the soup runs for many years.
+Some of the churchs involved are Poole Vineyard Church (from 1998), St Mary’s Longfleet Church, Beacon Church on Canford Heath, Poole Christian Fellowship, St Michael’s Church of England in Hamworthy and its sister church St Gabriel’s in Turlin Moor and Water’s Edge Church.

 Salvation Army: The Salvation Army in Poole offers the homeless breakfast and free showers between 10 and 11.30am on Friday mornings at their premises in New Orchard.

 Get In Touch!